Samsung/netcoredbg/tests/README.md

 ## Running tests

-Before running tests the debugger should be built and installed inside `./bin` directory, `dotnet` CLI shoud be present in `PATH`.
+By default test runner looks for debugger binary in `./bin` directory and expects `dotnet` CLI to be present in `PATH`.

-From project root directory test are run through dotnet CLI:
+Test are run through dotnet CLI from the project root directory:
 ```
 cd tests
 dotnet test
 ```

-It is possible to override path to the debugger binary through `PIPE` environgment variable:
+It is possible to override path to the debugger binary through `PIPE` environment variable:
 ```
 cd tests
 PIPE=<path-to-debugger> dotnet test --logger "trx;LogFileName=$PWD/Results.trx"